microsoft/K2Bridge/docs/devcontainer-quickstart.md

   log   [10:32:18.851] [info][server][Kibana][http] http server running at http://localhost:5601
 ```

-Open a web browser and targets http://localhost:5601/ to access the Kibana UI.
+Open a web browser and target http://localhost:5601/ to access the Kibana UI.

 ### Important